cliffordp/cliff-wp-plugin-boilerplate/README.md

 ##### January 31, 2019
 * Simplify the CSS and JS file names to speed up initial setup by avoiding unnecessary file renaming.
+* Simplify boilerplate's repository files so boilerplate can be ran as a plugin itself ("out of the box" as they say), which helps with testing things work before committing changes to the repo.

 ##### January 30, 2019
 * Add link to plugin options screen in the Plugins List admin screen.